 Green Gully Track, Oxley Wild Rivers National Park

 There are very few multi-day bushwalks in Australia that a tent is not required for.
 Along the Green Gully Track I found myself feeling like I was ‘living the high life’ in this beautifully restored heritage hut that came complete with all the manners of creature comforts.
 So after a tough day on the trail, vagabonds like myself can ditch the therma-rest and sink into a mattress for the night!
 Make a booking here.

 I conquered this spectacular 65km loop monster track within four-days, where I found myself traversing along a variety of terrain within the world-heritage listed Oxley Rivers, from pre-historic gorges and untamed rivers to thick rainforest and towering ridge lines.

 New England National ParkView this post on Instagram

 Have you completed several overnight hikes in challenging conditions and are now itching for your next challenge?
 If so, give yourself a pat on the back, I know I did; it’s absolutely essential that you’ve got your ‘map reading’ badge for this one.

 With an abundance of rivers and creeks to negotiate en route, it’s a wild swimming mecca (at the right time of year) so don’t forget to pack your budgie smugglers.
 The 33km three-dayer sent me along ridgelines and subtropical rainforest, ensuring a wildly varied walk.
 In spring you’ll probably see more snakes than in an Indiana Jones movie, so wearing gaiters is a necessity.

 Please note that some of these location highlights are incredibly isolated and should only be attempted by experienced hikers that are skilled to handle such conditions and terrain.
-For more information on hiking safety see the NSW Police think before your trek tips.
+For more information on hiking safety see the Think before you trek tips.